 - Investigate all serious and fatal dog bite incidents using the services of a suitable behaviourist to understand the causes, and aid effective preventative measures

-- Support education programmes such as The Kennel Club Good Citizen Dog Scheme, which teaches people about responsible dog ownership
+- Support education programmes such as The Kennel Club Good Citizen Dog Training scheme, which teaches people about responsible dog ownership

 - As a minimum, time limit breed-specific legislation with a 'sunset clause'